Fix Email Deliverability for Pakistani Ecommerce: A Revenue Audit

 • Revenue recovered: PKR 180,000-250,000 per quarter, or PKR 720,000-1,000,000 annually.

-The SMTP platform handles billions of emails monthly with 99.99% uptime, demonstrating that enterprise-grade deliverability infrastructure exists — but it only works for senders who have properly authenticated their domains.
+Enterprise-grade deliverability infrastructure exists, but it only works for senders who have properly authenticated their domains and maintain clean sending practices.

 For Pakistani brands sending transactional emails through JazzCash, Easypaisa, or direct bank integrations, the same authentication principles apply.
 Order confirmation emails, shipping notifications, and payment receipts all require SPF, DKIM, and DMARC to reach customer inboxes reliably.
 A missed payment confirmation email can result in a customer dispute, a chargeback, or a lost sale — costs far exceeding the 2 hours required to set up authentication.